Tenphun0503/rmsys/Note/1_BackEndDev.md

 - Business Logic:
   - Use `@TableField` annotation on attributes
   - Configure a [MetaObjectHandler](../src/main/java/com/tenphun/rmsys/common/MyMetaObjectHandler.java)
-  - set Time and User.
-TODO: get user
+  - For time, we can directly set updateTime and createTime
+  - For user, we have to use ThreadLocal to save the user from other place like filter
+    - Set a tool class to get and save user: [BaseContext](../src/main/java/com/tenphun/rmsys/common/BaseContext.java)

 ### 3. Category Module
 #### 3.1